Ted Musgrave: Busch Series

 Musgrave made his Busch Series debut in 1989 in the All Pro 300 at Charlotte Motor Speedway, driving the No. 98 Buick.
-He started 31st and wound up in 12th place.
-He also ran at North Carolina Speedway the next week, finishing 17th.
-He did not return to the series until 1995, when he was 14th at Charlotte in the No. 9 Ford for Roush Racing.
+He started 31st and wound up in twelfth place.
+He also ran at North Carolina Speedway the next week, finishing seventeenth.
+He did not return to the series until 1995, when he was fourteenth at Charlotte in the No. 9 Ford for Roush Racing.
 In 1997, Musgrave finished 12th at Darlington Raceway in the No. 40 Ford for Doug Taylor.
 He also returned for another race in the No. 9 Roush Ford, finishing 36th at Talladega.
-Musgrave attempted four races in 1999, but only qualified for one, finishing 17th at Rockingham in the No. 29 Pep Boys-sponsored Chevrolet for Gary Bechtel.
+Musgrave attempted four races in 1999, but only qualified for one, finishing seventeenth at Rockingham in the No. 29 Pep Boys Chevrolet for Gary Bechtel.

-For 2000, Musgrave signed with Team SABCO to run nine races in the No. 82 Channellock-sponsored Chevrolet.
-He earned three Top 20 finishes, including his first Top 10, an eighth at Charlotte Motor Speedway.
+For 2000, Musgrave signed with Team SABCO to run nine races in the No. 82 Channellock Chevrolet.
+He earned three top-twenty finishes, including his first top-ten, an eighth at Charlotte Motor Speedway.
 Musgrave did not return to the series until 2003, when he signed a one-race deal with Tommy Baldwin Racing in the No. 6 Dodge (originally it was supposed to be driven by Jimmy Spencer).
 In the Food City 250 at Bristol, he started ninth and finished third, earning a career-best finish for both him and the race team.
 Musgrave also ran one race in 2004, the Emerson Radio 250 at Richmond International Raceway.
-Driving the No. 86 Dodge, he started 11th but finished 34th after overheating problems.
+Driving the No. 86 Dodge, he started eleventh but finished 34th after overheating problems.

 In 2006, Musgrave was one of many to drive the No. 12 and No. 14 Dodges for FitzBradshaw Racing.
 In five races, he was able to earn a best finish of 21st at Richmond.
-His final series race to date was that year's O'Reilly Challenge at Texas Motor Speedway, finishing 34th in the No. 14 Family Dollar-sponsored Dodge.
+His final series race was that year's O'Reilly Challenge at Texas Motor Speedway, finishing 34th in the No. 14 Family Dollar Dodge.